 In the near future, we could get our medication or vaccination with painless needle-free injections, or even smart tattoos on our skin.
 Researcher and entrepreneur David Fernandez Rivas is working on his (realistic) dream in Twente.
 “I call it: applicable research.
 It’s a crossover of fundamental and applied science.”

 An advantage of the Bubble Gun technology is also that it does not damage the skin of the patient.
 “The treatment is both painless and more effective because it delivers drugs in the superficial part of the skin and with such small volumes that are imperceptible.”
-Fernandez Rivas thinks that within a few years needle-free injections will be part of our lives.
-His dream is to use the same technology to apply medical and smart tattoos on the skin, which can help reading biomedical signals from our body.
+Fernandez Rivas thinks that within a few years, needle-free injections will be part of our lives.
+His dream is to use the same technology to apply medical and smart tattoos on the skin, which can help read biomedical signals from our bodies.

-The contact with undergrad and grad students is crucial for Fernandez Rivas.
-“For many professors in academy lately research seems to be the most important thing.
+Being in contact with undergrad and grad students is crucial for Fernandez Rivas.
+“For many professors in academia, research seems to be the most important thing.
 For me teaching is not only happening in the classroom; I consider education as knowledge exchange.
-The interaction with younger scientists or students with a different background is very helpful for me.
+Interaction with younger scientists or students with different backgrounds is very helpful for me.
 Listening to them, helps me to understand how to solve the problems of the future.
 I pitch my ideas in an early stage to the classroom, so that I can find weak points in my concept.
 I like to be challenged by critical and motivated students.
 Education is my most direct connection to society.”